Just Fine

-"Just Fine" is a song by the American singer Mary J. Blige.
+"Just Fine" is a song by American singer Mary J. Blige.
 It was written by Blige, Terius "The-Dream" Nash, Jazze Pha and Tricky Stewart for her eighth studio album, Growing Pains (2007), while production was helmed by Pha and Stewart.
-It was released as the album's lead single in October 16, 2007.
+It was released as the album's lead single on October 16, 2007.
 The song peaked at number 22 on the US Billboard Hot 100 and number 16 on the UK Singles Chart, while also topping the US Hot Dance Club Play chart.

 Critically acclaimed, "Just Fine" was nominated in the Best Female R&B Vocal Performance category at the 50th Annual Grammy Awards, held February 2008, as well as the Grammy for Best Remixed Recording, Non-Classical at the 51st Grammy Awards in February 2009.
 In addition, the song was ranked 41st on Rolling Stones list of the 100 Best Songs of 2007.
-Plus it was featured on the 2008 compilation album Now That’s What I Call Music!
-27.